Probing chemical freeze-out criteria in relativistic nuclear collisions with coarse grained transport simulations: Introduction

 Typically, the final state of a heavy ion collision involves two parts: 1.) the chemical freeze-out and 2.) the kinetic (or thermal) freeze-out.
 At the chemical freeze-out inelastic flavour changing reactions cease (particle yields get fixed) and at the kinetic freeze-out also elastic reactions cease (particle 4-momenta get fixed) and the system decouples.
 This behavior is also reflected in the scattering rates as shown in \cite{Bleicher:2002dm} where the chemical freeze-out is estimated to occur at $\tau_\mathrm{chem}=6$~fm.
 It has been shown, that the kinetic freeze-out proceeds in a more continuous fashion \cite{Inghirami:2019muf} than being an instantaneous process.
 Assuming thermal equilibrium, particle spectra or ratios can be fitted with statistical and blastwave models to extract kinetic or chemical freeze-out properties like the temperature $T$ and the baryo-chemical potential $\mu_\mathrm{B}$.
 Thermal fits of particle ratios resulting from CERN/SPS \cite{BraunMunzinger:1995bp,BraunMunzinger:1999qy,Letessier:1998ca,Spieles:1997tf}, BNL/AGS \cite{Letessier:1994cn,Becattini:1998zd,Cleymans:1996cd} and GSI/SIS \cite{Cleymans:1997sw,Cleymans:1998yf} measurements led to a unified description of the chemical freeze-out line via a hadronic gas model at a constant energy per particle of $\langle E\rangle/\langle N\rangle=1$~GeV \cite{Cleymans:1998fq}.
 Besides this, other quantities were proposed to define the chemical freeze-out, e.g. a constant total baryon density $n_\mathrm{B}+n_\mathrm{\bar{B}}=0.12$~fm$^{-3}$ \cite{Braun_Munzinger_2002} or a constant entropy per temperature $s/T^3=7$ \cite{CLEYMANS200550}.

 The present investigation introduces a novel approach to determine the chemical freeze-out hyper-surface directly from a combined UrQMD/coarse-grained framework.
-The full time evolution of Au+Au collisions in the GSI/FAIR and RHIC BES-II energy regime is analyzed for this purpose and every final state pion is traced back to the space-time point of its creation.
+The full time evolution of Au+Au collisions in the GSI/FAIR and RHIC BES-II energy regime is analyzed for this purpose and every final state pion is traced back to the space-time point of its creation taking into account absorption and decay processes as e.g. $N+\pi\leftrightarrow\Delta$ which affect the freeze-out coordinates.
 These space-time points define the hyper-surface of the chemical freeze-out of the pions.
 We focus on pions, because they are the most abundant hadrons and they are produced in sufficient amount at all investigated energies.
 To obtain the thermodynamic parameters ($T$, $\mu_\mathrm{B}$) on this hyper-surface, the UrQMD data is coarse grained and supplemented by a Hadron Resonance Gas EoS \cite{Zschiesche:2002zr}.
 The energy dependence of the calculated thermodynamic variables is then investigated to test different suggested criteria for the chemical freeze-out.